By Melissa Keogh

 This multidisciplinary precinct located on North Terrace combines collaborative medical, research and education infrastructure that is establishing SA as a centre of excellence for healthcare research, services and products.

 For the month of April, Brand South Australia is delving into the state’s health industry as part of the successful I Choose SA campaign.
-We’ll explore the world-leading research and technological revolutions being practiced here, as well as how we’re nurturing a new generation of scientists and researchers.
+We’ll explore the world-leading research and technological revolutions being practiced here, as well as the life-changing achievements of our scientists and researchers.